Mantongash/chuck-a-joke/README.md

 # CHUCK a JOKE
 ChUCK a JOKE is a Single Page Application that displays random Chuck Norris jokes by category.
-It consumes api https://api.chucknorris.io/ API.
+It consumes the https://api.chucknorris.io/ API.

 ## Live Link
 ---